 The engine dynamically aligns light timing with the user’s t-min to ensure maximum effectiveness.

-Meal & Activity Timing Recommendations
+Meal and Activity Timing Recommendations

 Meal timing and physical activity are included as secondary zeitgebers (time cues).